 Learn More About ADHD in Women

 Looking to learn more?
-I recommend starting with the post below (click on the picture).
+I recommend starting with the post below.
 It shows some of the ways that ADHD shows up but ends up getting missed anyway.
 It’s also the most popular article at Little Miss Lionheart.
 It’s an introduction to the ways that ADHD impacts women differently.
-After that, make sure you check on the latest posts and resource hub where you’ll find so much more on what ADHD looks like, how it’s treated, and tips for making ADHD work for you.

 If You’re Ready to be Evaluated for ADHD…